ManuelLerchner/MolSim-WS23-24/contest1/README.md

 * Revision: b878518
 * Compiler: gcc 11.2.0

+> **Note: The .txt files given in this report can be found on the presentation branch of the repository**

 ## Starting point

 Before we started optimizing the code, we had the following baseline for running our benchmark: